zats/zats.github.io/_posts/2014-12-23-target-action-for-non-ui.markdown

 ---
 layout: post
 title: "Target-action for non-ui components.
-You're probably doing it wrong."
+There is an easier way!"
 date: "2014-12-23"
 ---